 The Critical Number

 When the Critical Number is tied to a reward (Stake in the game) – the rules of The Game have been set.
 The Critical Number becomes the focus of The Game.
-You can learn more about the Critical Number in the Learning Resources > Get in the Game menu item to the left.
+You can learn more about the Critical Number in the Learning Resources menu to the left.

-Click here for a chart of the current status of operating cash at MSSU including AY 15, 16, & 17.
-For a chart of the complete years AY 13, 14, & 15, click here.
-For a chart including the complete years AY 14, 15, & 16, click here.
-When viewing these charts, you must compare the same month over the years because the operating cash balance fluctuates throughout the academic year as tuition revenue comes in in September and February and scholarship money in January while expenses are fairly stable.
+CLICK HERE for a chart of the current status of operating cash at MSSU including academic year (AY) '15, '16 and '17.
+For a chart of the complete years AY '13, '14, and '15, CLICK HERE.
+For a chart including the complete years AY '14, '15, and '16, CLICK HERE.
+To ensure accurate numbers when reviewing these charts you will want to compare the same month within each year.
+This is due to fluctuations in our operating cash balance throughout the academic year because of when tuition revenue is collected (September and February) and scholarship money is typically received (January).
+Most expenses remain stable regardless of the timeframe selected.
 The declining monthly balances of operating cash from year-to-year are of concern.